 In 2011 UCLA UniCamp began partnering with local nonprofits and after school programs to expand UniCamp’s impact beyond a week over the summer.
 By working with other agencies UCLA UniCamp has been able to see how we impact our campers beyond the week of camp as agencies relay the impact they see in the campers throughout the year.

-The initiatives from summer 2018 were:
+The initiatives for summer 2019 are:

 Focuses on education about nutrition, importance of balanced diet, and mental health.

 Aims to provide a fun, nurturing environment for all students to be appreciated and celebrated for their individuality and potential through education.